 - January 1, 2016—More complex debt instruments, including bonds with more than one rate, convertible bonds, stripped bonds or stripped coupons, payment-in-kind (PIK) bonds, foreign debt, foreign currency debt, some private issues and physical certificates

-New 2014 Tax Rules for Debt Instruments and Options
+New Cost Basis Changes for Debt Instruments (Bonds) and Account Elections

 Cost basis reporting requirements for more complex debt instruments become effective in 2016.
 Investments considered complex by the IRS include, but are not limited to, real estate mortgage investment conduits (REMICs), widely held fixed investment trusts (WHFITs) and unit investment trusts (UITs).